sclark39/UE-VR-Code-Sample/README.md

-# UnrealVirtualRealityCodeSample
+# UE VR Code Sample

-Virtual Reality sample converted from Blueprint to C++ project
+This is a WIP conversion of UE's VR Blueprint template into a C++ project.